purescript/registry-dev/SPEC.md

 - `version`: a valid [`Version`](#version)
 - `license`: a valid [`License`](#license)
 - `location`: a valid [`Location`](#location)
-- `owners`: a non-empty array of [`Owner`](#owner) (optional)
+- `owners` (optional): a non-empty array of [`Owner`](#owner)
-- `description`: a description of your library as a plain text string, not markdown, up to 300 characters (optional)
+- `description` (optional): a description of your library as a plain text string, not markdown, up to 300 characters
-- `files`: a non-empty array of globs, where globs are used to match files outside the `src` directory you want included in your package tarball
+- `files` (optional): a non-empty array of globs, where globs are used to match files outside the `src` directory you want included in your package tarball
+  - Globs must contain only `*`, `**`, `/`, `.`, `..`, and characters for Linux file paths.
+It is not possible to negate a glob (ie. the `!` character), and globs cannot represent a path out of the package source directory.
 - `dependencies`: dependencies of your package as key-value pairs where the keys are [`PackageName`](#packagename)s and values are [`Range`](#range)s; this is a required field, but if you have no dependencies you can provide an empty object.
+  - All dependencies you provide must exist in the registry, and the dependency ranges must be solvable (ie. it must be possible to produce a single version of each dependency that satisfies the provided version bounds, including any transitive dependencies).

 For example: